 Soulynn Perez (Soulynn), Jade Ulrich (Jade), Claire Hardenbergh (Claire), Lissy Ross (Lissy), Sofia Moldonado (Sofia), Audrey Thies (Audrey) Bethany Reiner (Bethany)

 This show is exactly what it seems to be.
 Its the complete works of William Shakespeare.
 Just kidding.
 This farce, oritionally written by 3 adult men is about three friends who think they know a whole lot more about Shakespeare than they really do, and they decide to perform each of his works, all at once.
 But they change each of them to make them more "appealing."
 Making Titus Andronicus a cooking show, King Lear a football game, and Othello a rap battle.
 (Because our cast was bigger, there were a lot of changes that had to be made, so we took quite a bit of creative liberty.)
 There was also the addition of ridiculous props like hundreds of plastic boats, feather boas, a rubber snake, a blow up doll, a potato sack, a few light sabors, and of course loads of glitter vomit.
 Fanny packs, name tags, audience participation, and of course lots and lots of Shakespeare.

 *Note: This was the first show in Barlow Theatre's history that was not directed by Jeff.
-This show was directed by Alumni Heidi Thies (yes, the girl that runs the website) And Assistant Directed by Alumni Emily Schneider and Alumni James Tinio.
+This show was directed by Alumni Heidi Thies and Assistant Directed by Alumni Emily Schneider and Alumni James Tinio.